charlescodigos/National-Transfer-Accounts/README.md

 NTA2018_Brasil_Educ.xlsx: Spreadsheets containing detailed NTA data across age groups (0-90+) and educational levels (total, up to primary, secondary, post-secondary) in 2018.

-PDFs files: Formal charts used on articles.
+PDFs files: Formal charts used in the articles.

 ## Usage and citation